Frequently Asked Questions

 We use a process called Super Critical Fluid Method, which is also called CO2 Extraction Method.
 The tea is subjected to 300 atmospheres of pressurized CO2 and eliminates 99% of the caffeine content.

-Can you make Iced Tea from the tea bags?
+Can you make Iced Tea from your tea bags?

 Tannins are substances present in the seeds and stems of grapes, the bark of some trees, and yes, tea leaves.
 They are described as interfering with digestive processes, and until more effective synthetics were found, were used to tan animal hides and turn them into leather.